SantiMirapeix/karelChallenge/README.md

 # KarelChallenge
 Karel challenge code

-pip install keyboard

-pip install pyperclip
+You need to install the keyboard library and the pyperclip library to run this code